Optimizing for Strategy Diversity in the Design of Video Games: Introduction

-In this paper, we formulate the problem of \textit{designing} linear programs that allow for \textit{diversity} in their optimal solutions.
 This setting is motivated by video games, in particular, the design of competitive games where players optimize their strategies to improve their in-game status.
 For such games, a desideratum for game designers is for optimizing players to play different strategies at different stages of the game.